Some years it can just be a soupy Winter, you can feel it even before Winter begins.

 A gentle gentle soup today.
 Not one for people who like punch in their food.
 This one is like cream velvet.
 Gentle.
 Reflective.
 Inner.
 Wonderful.
+Although it is Late Autumn, we still have good quality asparagus in the shops.
+It is a soup that can be eaten hot or cold.

 Did you know that the use of asparagus was introduced into the grande cuisine of France under the Italian influence during the Renaissance?
 It was part of a progressive change in eating habits in France that gave more emphasis to vegetables, long considered the food of peasants.